kennyfromtima/streamlit-template/README.md

     Where the above public IP address corresponds to the one given to your AWS EC2 instance.

-    If successful, you should see the landing page of your recommender system app (image identical to that for the local setup instructions).
+    If successful, you should see the landing page of your web app (image identical to that for the local setup instructions).

 **[On the Host]:**